pr-olga/assignment-backend-horizn/README.md

 Dear applicant,

 We're excited that you want to join the Horizn Studios team!
-We value and respect your time and that is why want to thank you that you are on this page and are going to start this challenge!
+We value and respect your time and that is why we want to thank you that you are on this page and are going to start this challenge!

-In this task, we do not expect from your the rocket science and/or anything special.
+In this task, we do not expect from you the rocket science and/or anything special.
 The main purpose is just to see how you think and what is your approach.
-At the end of the day, we expect from you a basic app structure and clean, maintainable and scalable code.
+At the end of the day, we expect from you a basic well-structured app and clean, maintainable and scalable code.

 ## Challenge